haskell/haskell-language-server/docs/contributing/plugin-tutorial.md

 All providers receive an `LSP.LspFuncs` value, which is a record of functions to perform LSP actions.
 Most providers can safely ignore this argument, since the LSP interaction is automatically managed by HLS.
 Some of its capabilities are:
-- Querying the LSP client capabilities
+- Querying the LSP client capabilities,
-- Manual progress reporting and cancellation, for plugins that provide long running commands (like the Retrie plugin),
+- Manual progress reporting and cancellation, for plugins that provide long running commands (like the `retrie` plugin),
 - Custom user interactions via [message dialogs](https://microsoft.github.io/language-server-protocol/specification#window_showMessage).
-For instance, the Retrie plugin uses this to report skipped modules.
+For instance, the `retrie` plugin uses this to report skipped modules.

-The second argument plugins receive is `IdeState`, which encapsulates all the ghcide state including the build graph.
-This allows to request ghcide rule results, which leverages Shake to parallelize and reuse previous results as appropriate.
+The second argument, which plugins receive, is `IdeState`. `IdeState` encapsulates all the `ghcide` state including the build graph.
+This allows to request `ghcide` rule results, which leverages Shake to parallelize and reuse previous results as appropriate.
 Rule types are  instances of the `RuleResult` type family, and most of them are defined in `Development.IDE.Core.RuleTypes`.
 Some relevant rule types are:
 ```haskell
 -- | The parse tree for the file using GetFileContents